michael-bmstu/michael-bmstu/README.md

 ### [Pix2Pix with GAN](https://github.com/Mikhail-bmstu/pix2pix_GAN)

 As part of the final project in the DLS course, a GAN model was developed to solve the pix2pix problem - changing the style of an image.
 The model changes the style of a face in an image into a comic.
 The model inference is implemented via a telegram bot (currently not active), so you can start image processing yourself, having previously downloaded the weights.
-Just enter the token of your telegram bot in the bot.py file.
+Just enter the token of your telegram bot in the bot.py file and run it.